-Mexico president vows to tackle violence amid homicide surge
+Mexico’s president vows to tackle violence, weak economy

-MEXICO CITY (AP) - Mexican President Andrés Manuel López Obrador says putting an end to corruption and curbing violence remain top priorities nearly a year into his mandate.
+MEXICO CITY (AP) - Mexican President Andrés Manuel López Obrador acknowledged a grim tally of violent crimes and a weak economy as he delivered the first state of the union address of his six-year term Sunday.

-Reducing violence is the country’s “main challenge,” the president said as he laid out key achievements, such as budget savings, and still unsatisfied goals during his first annual state of the union address on Sunday.
+Homicides in Mexico are at a record high and the economy is struggling nine months into his administration.
+Yet López Obrador, who campaigned on promises to end corruption, continues to enjoy sky-high approval ratings of more than 70% after winning the presidency in a landslide July 2018 election victory that also handed his political party a near-majority in Congress.

-Mexico set a new record for homicides in the first half of the year, 17,608 killings, fueled partly by cartel and gang violence in several states.
+Stamping out corruption and impunity remains a top priority, López Obrador said in his address to Cabinet members, generals, businessmen and journalists at the National Palace.

 Mexican presidents are limited to a single term in office.